 ITSM tools typically excel at ticketing-related workflows and are used to create and track all customer and service-desk-reported incidents.
 However, ITSM tools usually don’t have effective response capabilities, particularly for critical impact incidents requiring urgent response.
 Because of this, PagerDuty’s extensive incident response capabilities are commonly used to augment an ITSM tool deployment.
 In this configuration, certain incidents in the ITSM tool are synchronized into PagerDuty, at which point PagerDuty’s coordinated response and stakeholder communication features can be leveraged.

 PagerDuty integrates with a number of ITSM tools, including:

 Many of the ITSM tool integrations also synchronize PagerDuty incident changes back to the originating ticket in the ITSM tool; these synchronized changes include escalations, re-assignments, priority changes, state changes, and notes.

-- Ticketing integrations: Jira and Jira Service Desk are available on our Team, Business and Digital Operations plans.
+- Ticketing integrations: Jira and Jira Service Desk are available our Professional, Team (legacy), Business, and Digital Operations plans.

 - Advanced ITSM integrations: ServiceNow, Remedy and Cherwell are only available on our Business and Digital Operations plans.

 Please contact our Sales Team if you would like to upgrade to a plan featuring the above integrations.

 ITSM systems often don’t integrate well with monitoring tools, as they are inherently designed to work with human-speed data, rather than the machine-speed data flows that monitoring tools generate.
 In cases where ITSM systems are used with monitoring tools, it often results in a “swivel-chair” workflow: in this form of integration, a user works directly with a monitoring tool; then when they determine an incident is occurring, they switch applications and manually create a ticket in the ITSM system, using clipboard cut-and-paste to move the data over.
 This workflow is cumbersome, error-prone, and provides no direct linkage between operational data and ITSM tickets.